Cloudneeti/docs_cloudneeti/scripts/gcp-onboarding/README.md

 # GCP Project Onboarding Scripts

-This directory contains set of scripts that can be used for configuring prerequisites required for GCP onboarding to the ZCSPM platform.
+This directory contains a set of scripts that can be used for configuring prerequisites required for GCP onboarding to the ZCSPM platform.

 ## Overview

-ZCSPM supports following onboarding options,
+ZCSPM supports the following onboarding options,

 * Organization Based Onboarding
 * Project Based Onboarding

-In order to onboard the GCP projects on ZCSPM platform customer needs to perform majorly 3 steps as part of prerequisites configuration.
+In order to onboard the GCP projects on the ZCSPM platform customer needs to perform majorly 3 steps as part of the prerequisites configuration.

 1. Creation of Service Account and Key
 2. Assigning roles to Service Principal